-To establish asymptotic properties of our estimators, we have assumed that the finite population is generated from a particular superpopulation model, so that it grows in a particular way.
-It would be interesting to investigate whether asymptotic properties can be established when the finite population is allowed to grow in another way.
-We also used subsampling of an `active subset' of clusters when calculating $\piBhat$.
+In general, we have used subsampling of an `active subset' of clusters when calculating $\piBhat$.
 This should have no effect on asymptotic efficiency, and in our simulation study we observed no loss of efficiency from doing it.
-However, if loss of efficiency in finite samples is a concern, it could be mitigated by using repeated cross-fitting~\cite{Chernozhukov2018}.
+However, if loss of efficiency in finite samples is a concern, it could be mitigated by using repeated cross-fitting\cite{Chernozhukov2018}.
 As with other debiased machine learning estimators using cross-fitting, repeated cross-fitting would also have the advantage of reducing the finite-sample Monte Carlo variation induced by the randomness of the process of partitioning units (in our case, clusters) among folds, although at the cost of increasing computation time.

+As discussed in Section~\ref{sect:equal.probs}, if SRSWOR is used to select the $M$ clusters for Sample A and $M$ is an integer multiple of the number of folds $K$, there is no need to subsample an active subset.
+Appendix~\ref{sect:appendix.conditional.poisson} shows this is true also when the clusters are sampled using conditional Poisson sampling.

 The approach we have presented is for probability samples that do not use stratified sampling.
 It is straightforward in principle to generalise it to deal with stratified sampling.
-Now the assignment of clusters to the $K$ folds should be done within each stratum.
-This should be fairly unproblematic when the probability sample uses simple random sampling of clusters without replacement within each stratum or when the number of clusters sampled from each stratum is large.
+Now the assignment of clusters to the $K$ folds would be done within each stratum.
+This should be fairly unproblematic when the probability sample uses SRSWOR of clusters within each stratum or when the number of clusters sampled from each stratum is large.
 When, however, the cluster sampling probabilities within strata vary and the number of sampled clusters within strata is small, there may be two problems.
 First, the subsampling of active subsets of clusters could lead to substantial loss of information for estimating $\piBhat$ in this situation.
 Second, even with the subsampling of an active subset, the asymptotic property that $\piBhat_k$ is uninformative about $R^A$ values in fold $k$ may be a poor approximation in this situation.
 The scenario of sampling few clusters per stratum is a problem worthy of further research.

+To establish asymptotic properties of our estimators, we have assumed that the finite population is generated from a particular superpopulation model, so that it grows in a particular way.
+It would be interesting to investigate whether asymptotic properties can be established when the finite population is allowed to grow in another way.